cityofaustin/joplin/README.md

 By default, Silk is set to run on every deployed enviornment _besides_ production.
 If you want to use it locally, include `MONITOR_PERFORMANCE=True` in your .env file.

+## Load testing

+We set up Locust to use for load testing.
+You can use it by running `pipenv run locust`.
+Be careful about where and how and when you do load testing.
+Be smart, don't crash staging or production (though you shouldn't be able to anyways since they have been load-tested).

+The testing behavior is set up locustfile.py and can be expanded to do a wider variety of testing behaviors.

 ## Debugging

 ### Use the Django Debug Toolbar!